slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <div id="M236WM" style="display: none;">
 <p style="text-align: justify">

-This second-year course explores Linear Algebra with a strong focus on theory and proof-based methods, as a direct continuation of a course on Matrix methods.
-The main topics covered include Vector spaces, linear independence, bases, linear transformations, matrix representation, orthogonality, and inner-products.
-The course is attended by a group of 35-40 students, meeting twice a week, and assessment is based on weekly written homework, midterms, and exams.
+This second-year course introduces students to the field of Abstract Algebra in mathematics.
+The main topics covered include groups, Sylow theorems, rings, polynomial, factorization and introduction of Galois theory.
+The course is attended by a group of 15-20 students, meeting twice a week, and assessment is based on weekly written homework, midterms, and exams.

 In addition to the core course, a group of 5 students participates in the "Written Module" component.
-In this module, alongside the regular coursework, students work on two independent projects related to the practical applications of linear algebra while also developing LaTeX skills during the semester.
+In this module, alongside the regular coursework, students work on two independent projects related to the practical applications and further directions of Abstract Algebra.
  </p>
 </div>